 Through this section, administrators can create rules for the following items.

 - Signup and Login: Administrators can receive notifications when a new user requests an account or when a particular user name has a certain number of failed login attempts.
-This could be a sign of a hacker trying to access the network.
+This could be a sign of a cybercriminal trying to access the network.

 - Password Requirements: Administrators can use this section to force passwords to be a certain length or to use certain characters.
 They also can track when users choose to change their passwords.